The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Gaia-Enceladus-Sausage member selection

-It is useful to understand how the selection in action-angle space differs from selections used in other works: \begin{itemize} \item \citet{Belokurov2018} used the $v_R$ versus $v_\phi$ plane to identify their ``Sausage'' of stars at $v_\phi\sim0$~\kms.
+{Different authors have used different selections for identifying members of GSE.
+The \jr-\jphi selection used in this work has much overlap with these other selections, but has the advantage of having less contamination from non-GSE stars.} Here we comment on the similarities and differences between the various selections used in other works: \begin{itemize} \item \citet{Belokurov2018} used the $v_R$ versus $v_\phi$ plane to identify their ``Sausage'' of stars at $v_\phi\sim0$~\kms.
 Their selection includes stars at all $v_R$, rather than our selection which is limited to $|v_R|>\sim200$~\kms (Figure~\ref{fig:initial_ges_selection_dynamics}e).
-If stars with smaller \jr were included in the \gaia-Enceladus selection, it would result in stars with smaller $|v_R|$ being included, while maintaining the range of $v_\phi$. \item \citet{Koppelman2018} and \citet{Helmi2018} identified their \gaia-Enceladus stars as a ``plume'' of stars in the $\jphi$-Energy space (Figure~\ref{fig:initial_ges_selection_dynamics}c) and in the Toomre diagram (Figure~\ref{fig:initial_ges_selection_dynamics}f), which is where our \gaia-Enceladus selection stars can also be found.
-The region used by \citet{Helmi2018} was more retrograde and includes stars that are found on the ``arm'' of stars that extend to low $\sqrt{\jr}$ and negative \jphi region of Figure~\ref{fig:initial_ges_selection_dynamics}a that we have defined as being the ``retrograde halo''. \item \citet{Myeong2019} selected their \gaia-Enceladus sample using the action space map (Figure \ref{fig:initial_ges_selection_dynamics}d).
+Having a lower limit in \jr for GSE would result in stars with smaller $|v_R|$ being included, while maintaining the range of $v_\phi$. \item \citet{Koppelman2018} and \citet{Helmi2018} identified their GSE stars as a ``plume'' of stars in the $\jphi$-Energy space (Figure~\ref{fig:initial_ges_selection_dynamics}c) and in the Toomre diagram (Figure~\ref{fig:initial_ges_selection_dynamics}f), which is where our GSE selection stars can also be found.
+The region used by \citet{Helmi2018} was more retrograde and includes stars that are found on the ``arm'' of stars that extend to low $\sqrt{\jr}$ and negative \jphi region of Figure~\ref{fig:initial_ges_selection_dynamics}a that we have defined as being the ``retrograde halo''. \item \citet{Myeong2019} selected their GSE sample using the action space map (Figure~\ref{fig:initial_ges_selection_dynamics}d).
 Their selection translates to a narrower range of angular momentum ($|\jphi|\leq0.1~\jphiunits$), but like \citet{Belokurov2018}, to a lower value of \jr than we have used. \item Our selection of stars has identified stars along a narrow sequence in the colour-magnitude diagram (Figure~\ref{fig:initial_ges_selection_dynamics}b) which is consistent with the blue sequence found by \citet{Haywood2018} and others. \end{itemize}